opentdf/spec/protocol/README.md

   * A list of Certified OpenID Connect applications can be found at:  https://openid.net/developers/certified/  OpenTDF has chosen Keycloak as its reference implementation IdP.
     * From Wikipedia:  "Keycloak is an open source software product to allow single sign-on with Identity and Access Management aimed at modern applications and services.
 As of March 2018 this JBoss community project is under the stewardship of Red Hat.
 Keycloak is licensed under Apache 2.0."
     * *OpenTDF Protocol Mapper* (PM) is OpenTDF's Keycloak-specific reference implementation of the above functionality.
-* *Entitlement Policy Decision Point (PDP)* (AP) - A web service that receives requests which contain information about the authenticated entities from an OIDC IdP with custom claims support (ex: Keycloak with OpenTDF Protocol Mapper), and returns custom TDF OIDC claims in response.
-It is the responsibility of Entitlement PDP to transform incoming 3rd party IdP claims/metadata to a set of outgoing [Attribute Objects](../schema/AttributeObject.md).
-It returns a TDF [Claims Object](../schema/ClaimsObject.md).
+* *Entitlement Policy Decision Point (PDP)* (AP) - A web service that receives requests from entity authorities (e.g. IdPs) which contain information about authenticated entities, and returns a TDF [Claims Object](../schema/ClaimsObject.md) in response, which contains one [Attribute Object](../schema/AttributeObject.md) per authenticated entity.
+It is the responsibility of the Entitlement PDP to transform IdP AuthN results/metadata into AuthZ entitlements for each entity involved in the AuthN process.
-* *Key Access Service* (KAS) - Responsible for authorizing and granting TDF Clients access to rewrapped data key material.
+* *Key Access Service* (KAS) - A reference ABAC Access Policy Enforcement Point (PEP), specifically for enforcing key release.
+Responsible for authorizing and granting TDF Clients access to rewrapped data key material.
 If authorized, TDF Clients (on behalf of themselves, or other entities) can use this rewrapped data key to decrypt TDF ciphertext.
 A valid OIDC token containing [`tdf_claims`](../schema/ClaimsObject.md) and [`dpop` (Demonstration Proof of Posession)](../schema/ProofOfPossession.md) must be used as a bearer token when communicating with KAS.
 KAS will verify the authenticity of the bearer token, the request signature, and then the policy claims within that bearer token.
-An otherwise valid and trusted OIDC token without valid TDF Claims will be rejected.
+An otherwise valid and trusted OIDC token without a valid TDF [Claims Object](../schema/ClaimsObject.md) will be rejected by KAS.

 ## General Authentication Protocol